mittinatten/freesasa/README.md

     ./configure
     make && make install

-The program calc_sasa provides a command-line interface, the command `calc_sasa -h` gives an overview of options.
+The program freesasa provides a command-line interface, the command `freesasa -h` gives an overview of options.
 If downloaded from the git repository the configure-script needs to be set up first using 'autoreconf -i'.